vanikorepu/vanikorepu/README.md

 - 👯 I’m always looking for new projects, startup ideas and opportunities

--  📖 My interests lie in the Social Life of Algorithms and how they mediate communication processes in areas as diverse as social media, journalism, healthcare, philosophy, and Geo-politics.
+-  📖 My interests lie in the Social Life of Algorithms and how they mediate communication processes in areas as diverse as social media, journalism, healthcare, philosophy, and geopolitics.

 - 📫 How to reach me: [![Email Badge](https://img.shields.io/badge/-vkorepuuu@gmail.com-red?style=flat&logo=Gmail&logoColor=white)](mailto:vkorepuuu@gmail.com)